 What if I have a question during hours that the library is closed?

-- If the library is closed or Ask Your Library is not currently staffed, you may still submit your question in the form of an email; your email will be answered as soon as possible.
+- If the library is closed or Ask Your Library is not currently staffed, you may still submit your question in the widget.
+The Library FAQs widget will deliver your question as an email which will be answered as soon as possible.
 Please keep in mind that a response to your email could take a few days.

 How do I ask a question?